 The key here is a GPS app you trust.
 I’m not here to recommend any in particular, but I use mine even when I know where I’m going.
 I have been driving from my current residence to my office for over a year now–but I still use my GPS to get there.
 Why?
 Because its traffic reporting is invaluable.
 You’ll go a myriad of routes just to get from the same point a to point b because due to the way vehicles make their way about–or in some cases don’t make their way about–navigating without that constant update on traffic would be near impossible.
 Then maybe you WOULD be stuck in one location at a standstill.

 There are little to NO protected left-turns in the heart of this world’s metropolis.
 But don’t let that intimidate or frighten you–the locals have found a way around this.
 There is an unspoken rule of in Angelino culture when cars are waiting to make a left turn at a light, and they inevitably cannot because the stream of cars going by is too great, two cars are allowed to make the turn after the traffic light has turned red.
 Not three–this is very important.
-If you’re the third car to go after the light has gone yellow/red, this is a huge faux pas.
+If you’re the third car (more if you have a clasiq car, you have to take care of it even more) to go after the light has gone yellow/red, this is a huge faux pas.
 Only two.
 It’s very Noah’s Ark.
 Oddly even local enforcement seem to follow this rule, likely because if it was not adhered to, no one would ever be able to turn left.

 Saying you’re X miles away is a rather useless statement in Los Angeles.
 Due to how roads are constructed or yes, even the dreaded traffic, miles get pretty meaningless when applied practically here.
 When traversing Los Angeles, things are minutes or hours way, not miles.
 This is also where your GPS will come in handy.
 That estimate is a good barometer.
 Though, depending on the day, sometimes it’s good to add in an extra 30 minutes for a buffer.
 Just in case.
 You never know who’s on the road, after all…